 Cultural studies, like American Indian studies, are about people — their history, their culture and their language.
 This interdisciplinary degree spans a number of departments on campus, giving you a comprehensive and diverse education.
 Designed to educate both American Indian and non-Indian students, you'll gain a broad understanding of the distinctive lifeways, politics and histories of a number of tribal nations.

-Classes for American Indian studies majors may include:
+What classes do American Indian studies majors take?

 Learn more about the American Indian studies major in the UWEC course catalog.